They represent two percent of all gynecological visits per year.

 - He just had a pregnancy.

-Cysts can vary in size from that of a lentil to a golf ball.
+Cysts can vary in size, from a lentil to a golf ball.
 Although Bartolino cysts are not sexually transmitted, gonorrhea (a sexually transmitted disease) is a common cause.

-A cyst is a sac-like closed structure filled with fluid, which may be semi-solid or include gas.
+A cyst is a sac-like closed structure filled with fluid, which may be semi-solid or gas.

 A bacterial infection can cause blockage and subsequent cyst.